Perry County, Tennessee: Flora and fauna

+The remains of prehistoric megafauna have been discovered in the county.
+In September 1820, the skeletal remains of a large animal, possibly a giant ground sloth (Megalonyx), were excavated in an unidentified cave in the county.
+The remains were reportedly recovered by a Nashville museum operator and collector, but have since been lost.

 Wildlife reintroduction

 By the late 1940s, fewer than 1,000 whitetail deer were found in the state, having been hunted to the brink of extirpation.
 In the early 1930s, the Tennessee Game and Fish Commission, the United States Forest Service, the Tennessee Valley Authority, and the United States Navy began restocking efforts on public lands in the State.
 In 1949, the Game and Fish Commission began their first reintroduction effort in Perry County on public lands, later expanding reintroductions to private lands in the 1950s.
 By the 1950s, the populations had grown large enough to sustain a limited degree of hunting.
 In 1960, 30 deer were harvested in the county; by 1996, that number had risen to nearly 2,200.

 By the 1950s, wild turkeys had been eliminated from the county.
-A reintroduction and habitat management program was started by the Tennessee Wildlife Resources Agency (the successor agency to the Game and Fish Commission), leading to the successful return of the species to the county.
+A reintroduction and habitat management program was conducted by the Tennessee Wildlife Resources Agency (the successor agency to the Game and Fish Commission), leading to the successful return of the species to the county.
 While the overall number of turkeys is moderate, good local populations are found within certain areas.

 Demographics

+Perry County is a rural, sparsely populated county with a population of 8,366, and average density of 20.2 /mi2.
+It is the least densely populated county in Tennessee.
+Its population peaked at 8,815 in 1910 and began a steady decline through 1970.
+The population began growing again after 1970, with sharp increases in the 1970s and 1990s, and by 2020 it still had not surpassed the population numbers and density of the early 1900s.
+The county is significantly less diverse than the statewide average, with an estimated 93% of the population reporting as white versus 73.2% for the state in 2021.